-Yes, I know I’m too old to go trick-or-treating.
-I’ve been too old for about 50 years… But why should the kids have all the fun?
-The weird alien mask I made is probably not what you have in mind for your own Halloween costume, but the techniques used in this tutorial will work no matter what kind of face you decide to put on your mask.
+This weird alien mask is probably not what you have in mind for your own Halloween costume, but the techniques used in this tutorial will work no matter what kind of face you decide to put on your mask.

-My alien was inspired by my old create-a-critter game, which I designed years ago when I was teaching myself Flash animation.
-In fact, most movie aliens are designed in sort of the same way – you mix and match parts of real animals and come up with something that looks like it might live on another world.
+Most movie aliens are designed in sort of the same way that I build this one – you mix and match parts of real animals and come up with something that looks like it might live on another world.

-I chose a tapir for the nose and topknot, (do a google search for “baby tapir” – they’re adorable!), and then added some frog-like eyes, ears borrowed from an African hunting dog, and gills so I could see through the mask.
+I chose a tapir for the nose and topknot, (do a google search for “baby tapir” – they’re adorable!), and then added some frog-like eyes, ears borrowed from an African wild dog, and gills so I could see through the mask.
 The eyes and ears were put in the “wrong” place.
 You, of course, will probably make a mask that looks like a witch, or a ghoul, or Dick Cheney, or whatever.
+You’ll find a lot of those paper mache masks on this page,

-I decided that I didn’t want to wear the mask during my pretend walk around the neighborhood, so I put it on a “stick” made of heavy wire.
+I decided that I didn’t want to wear the mask during my walk around the neighborhood, so I put it on a “stick” made of heavy wire.
 That way I can raise the mask in front of my face during the trick-or-treat part of my walk, and hold it at my side between houses so I can see oncoming cars and other dangerous things.
 If you prefer to wear your mask in the normal fashion, you might want to make it in a helmet shape, like the ceremonial Dogon mask, or put an elastic strap around the back like the traditional rubber Halloween masks.
+You might even be able to stick it up above your face, Lion-King headdress mask style, by attaching it to a baseball cap or a bike helmet.
 Don’t feel like you have to follow my directions exactly – I just made this up as I went along.

 If you come up with any useful variations to this tutorial, please let us know in the comments section.
 And we would love to see how your own mask turned out.
 If you aren’t sure how to add your photo to the comments, send me an email so I can help.